 ON THIS PAGE: You will read about the scientific research being done now to learn more about ALL and how to treat it.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 New drugs and treatment regimens.
 Researchers are looking at the use of new types of chemotherapy, as well as different schedules and doses of current drugs.
-The drug clofarabine (Clolar) has been approved for children with recurrent ALL and is being researched for adults with ALL.
+The drug clofarabine has been approved for children with recurrent ALL and is being researched for adults with ALL.
+The drug bortezomib (Velcade) is being researched as an option for adults with ALL.
 In addition, several studies have shown that adolescents and younger to middle-aged adults benefit from the more intensive treatments most often used for younger children with ALL.

 Immunotherapy.
-Immunotherapy (also called biologic therapy) is designed to boost the body’s natural defenses to fight the cancer.
+Immunotherapy, also called biologic therapy, is designed to boost the body’s natural defenses to fight the cancer.
 It uses materials either made by the body or in a laboratory to improve, target, or restore immune system function.
-Researchers are studying the use of different antibodies directed against ALL cells, including inotuzumab ozogamicin and blinatumomab.
-Inotuzumab ozogamicin is an antibody joined with a type of chemotherapy to more specifically direct the chemotherapy to the leukemia cell.
-Blinatumomab is called a bispecific antibody, meaning it is directed against the leukemia cells and helps the patient’s own T cells to attack the leukemia.
+Researchers are studying the use of different antibodies directed against ALL cells, including inotuzumab ozogamicin, blinatumomab, rituximab (Rituxan), and alemtuzumab (Campath).
+In addition, researchers are looking at a new therapy called chimeric antigen receptor T-cell therapy or CAR T-cell therapy that uses the patient’s T-cells to attack the leukemia cells.

 Stem cell/bone marrow transplantation.
-Different ways to make stem cell transplantation (see Treatment) safer and easier are also being studied.
+Different ways to make stem cell transplantation (see Treatment Options) safer and easier are also being studied.

 Tests to detect small amounts of ALL after treatment.
 Researchers are studying other molecular or immunologic tests that can help find small amounts of ALL in patients in remission.
 Then, a change in treatment may prevent the ALL from coming back.